 Instagram content calendar for October

 1st – 31st October – Breast Cancer Awareness Month

 It is the most common type of cancer in the world, and all it takes to catch it early is to be aware and start screening at the right age.
 For more recommendations for social media content for this day see the World Cancer Day explanation on February 4th

 Target audience: Women is the most relevant audience because they are the ones who need to get screened eventually.
 But awareness is something the entire family and community can hold on to by sharing or donating

 1st – 31st October – Go Sober for October (Stopober)

-Target audience: Followers of wellness, self improvement, lifestyle and many other topics could appreciate your decision to raise awareness to the topic on that day, just fit it to your audience.
+Target audience: Followers of wellness, self-improvement, lifestyle and many other topics could appreciate your decision to raise awareness of the topic on that day, just fit it to your audience.